 Tests performed by the CDC, state, or city public health labs are free, while private labs may charge for testing.
 If the lab you go to does put a price tag on testing, the cost to you would normally depend on your insurance coverage.

-However, it’s important to note that this is a rapidly evolving situation.
-Vice President Pence announced recently that Medicare and Medicaid would cover the entire cost of the coronavirus test.
+However, action taken by Congress and the Trump Administration have made coronavirus testing free.
+For example, Medicare and Medicaid both cover the entire cost of the test.
 Additionally, the recent Families First Coronavirus Response Act requires employee group health plans to cover the cost of the test and health care visits that “relate to the furnishing or administration” of a COVID-19 test.
 The new law is also supposed to make testing free for those who don’t have insurance.
+Lastly, the CARES Act strengthened those provisions to prohibit out-of-network providers from balance billing patients for Covid-19 testing.

 What are the other medical costs of COVID-19?